 Introduction to Postgres DROP Database

-Whenever the data in the database is not important and no necessary to store it anymore further or is an empty database that you wish to delete then you can delete that database completely using the DROP Database command or one available utility for that named dropdb.
-Whenever we delete that means to drop a database at that time what happens is the whole directory which is there for that database is permanently deleted and its related information about the database to be deleted stored in the catalog entries is also deleted permanently.
+Whenever the data in the database is not important and not necessary to store it anymore or is an empty database that you wish to delete, you can delete that database completely using the DROP Database command or one available utility for that named dropdb.
+Deleting or dropping a database results in the permanent removal of the entire directory associated with that database, as well as the permanent deletion of its related information from the catalog entries.
 There is no way to rollback this query, hence you have to be very much sure and careful while using these commands.

 In this article, we will learn how we can delete the database completely using available two methods of DROP Database statement and dropdb utility program one by one.